observatorium/observatorium/docs/proposals/approved/20201019-prometheus-rules-in-observatorium-api.md

 We will use a persistent storage mechanism that is external to the API deployment (i.e. no local storage).
 This enables us to satisfy our requirement of horizontally scaling the rule storage backend.

-While we have explicitly de-coupled the rule storage backend from the API, we require a concrete implementaion.
+While we have explicitly de-coupled the rule storage backend from the API, we require a concrete implementation.

 We have a number of options for the storage layer backing the rules storage backend service.